Saving money for a deposit

 You could opt for an instant access account.
-But, since it will most likely be some years before you are ready to buy, you may want to look at accounts that tie up your money but offer better interest.
+But, since it will most likely be some years before you’re ready to buy, you might want to look at accounts that tie up your money but offer better interest.

 Price comparison websites

 Comparison websites are a good starting point for anyone trying to find a savings account tailored to their needs.